kkots/ggxrd_hitbox_overlay_2211/README.md

 ### White - Interaction boxes/circles

 Boxes or circles like this are displayed when a move is checking ranges.
-They are displayed in such way that the check is always against the opponent's origin point.
-If the opponent's origin point is within the box, the check is satisfied.
+They may be checking distance to a player's origin point or to their 'center', depending on the type of move or projectile.
+All types of displayed interactions will be listed here down below.

 ### Outlines lie within their boxes/on the edge